 If your child has been diagnosed with hip dysplasia or another hip condition after being carried in a wearable baby carrier, you should speak with one of our experienced lawyers without delay.
 Our law firm is investigating claims that certain baby carriers are defectively designed and may contribute to hip injuries.
 Without proper treatment, hip dysplasia in infants can lead to early development of osteoarthritis.

-Carrying an infant improperly — with straight, tight legs — for hours on end daily is “definitely detrimental to hips,” Dr. Charles Price, Director of the International Hip Dysplasia Institute has said, adding that when the Navajo nation tightly swaddled their infants on papoose boards, they had a 30% incidence of hip injury.
+Carrying an infant improperly — with straight, tight legs — for hours on end daily is detrimental to hips.
+When the Navajo nation tightly swaddled their infants on papoose boards, they had a 30% incidence of hip injury.
 For an interesting original research article on development dysplasia of the hip (DDH) occurrence among Indigenous North Americans, click here.

 Andrus Anderson LLP was one of the first law firms to bring claims against the major baby carrier manufacturers, seeking compensation for hip dysplasia.
 Our lawyers are leading the fight for safe baby carriers.
 With our knowledge and experience, you can rest assured that your child’s legal claim is in good hands.